The business for the week commencing 2 March will include:

 I am grateful to the right hon.
 Lady for asking for the list of ministerial responsibilities, because it helps me to extract it from the place where it is kept, and that is a useful service to the House, so I appreciate that.

-As for Heathrow Airport, the right hon.
-Lady is right to ask for the Government position to be made clear on this, and there will be a written ministerial statement imminently.
+The right hon.
+Lady is right to ask for the Governments position on Heathrow Airport, to be made clear, and there will be a written statement imminently.
 It may even come out while I am still speaking.
 I cannot promise that, but it will certainly come out today.

 Then there is this fascination—a sort of obsession—with committee rooms in the Cabinet Office and which ones are being used for which particular purpose.
 There are many rooms—it reminds me of the line in the Gospel about there being many houses.
 Leaving that to one side, there are many rooms that are used.